-- A. No student, teacher, administrator, volunteer, contractor or other employee of the school district shall plan, direct, encourage, aid or engage in hazing. - B. No teacher, administrator, volunteer, contractor or other employee of the school district shall permit, condone or tolerate hazing. - C. Apparent permission or consent by a person being hazed does not lessen the prohibitions contained in this policy. - D. This policy applies to behavior that occurs on or off school property and during and after school hours. - E. A person who engages in an act that violates school policy or law in order to be initiated into or affiliated with a student organization shall be subject to discipline for that act. - F. The school district will act to investigate all complaints of hazing and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor or other employee of the school district who is found to have violated this policy.
+- G. This policy applies to hazing that occurs during and after school hours, on or off school premises or property, at school functions or activities, or on school transportation. - H. A person who engages in an act that violates school policy or law in order to be initiated into or affiliated with a student organization shall be subject to discipline for that act. - I. The school district will act to investigate all complaints of hazing and will discipline or take appropriate action against any student, teacher, administrator, volunteer, contractor, or other employee of the school district who is found to have violated this policy.

 - A. "Hazing" means committing an act against a student, or coercing a student into committing an act, that creates a substantial risk of harm to a person, in order for the student to be initiated into or affiliated with a student organization, or for any other school-related purpose.
-The term hazing includes, but is not limited to: - 1.
-Any type of physical brutality such as whipping, beating, striking, branding, electronic shocking or placing a harmful substance on the body. - 2.
+The term hazing includes, but is not limited to: - Any type of physical brutality such as whipping, beating, striking, branding, electronic shocking or placing a harmful substance on the body. - 2.
 Any type of physical activity such as sleep deprivation, exposure to weather, confinement in a restricted area, calisthenics or other activity that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student. - 3.
 Any activity involving the consumption of any alcoholic beverage, drug, tobacco product or any other food, liquid, or substance that subjects the student to an unreasonable risk of harm or that adversely affects the mental or physical health or safety of the student. - 4.
-Any activity that intimidates or threatens the student with ostracism, that subjects a student to extreme mental stress, embarrassment, shame or humiliation, that adversely affects the mental health or dignity of the student or discourages the student from remaining in school. - 5.
-Any activity that causes or requires the student to perform a task that involves violation of state or federal law or of school district policies or regulations.

-B. "Student organization" means a group, club or organization having students as its primary members or participants.
-It includes grade levels, classes, teams, activities or particular school events.
+Any activity that intimidates or threatens the student with ostracism, that subjects a student to extreme mental stress, embarrassment, shame or humiliation, that adversely affects the mental health or dignity of the student or discourages the student from remaining in school. - Any activity that causes or requires the student to perform a task that involves violation of state or federal law or of school district policies or regulations. - B. "Immediately" means as soon as possible but in no event longer than 24 hours. - C. "On school premises or school district property, or at school functions or activities, or on school transportation" means all school district buildings, school grounds, and school property or property immediately adjacent to school grounds, school bus stops, school buses, school vehicles, school contracted vehicles, or any other vehicles approved for school district purposes, the area of entrance or departure from school grounds, premises, or events, and all school-related functions, school-sponsored activities, events, or trips.
+School district property also may mean a student's walking route to or from school for purposes of attending school or school-related functions, activities, or events.
+While prohibiting hazing at these locations and events, the school district does not represent that it will provide supervision or assume liability at these locations and events. - D. "remedial response" means a measure to stop and correct hazing, prevent hazing from recurring, and protect, support, and intervene on behalf of a student who is the target or victim of hazing. - E. "Student" means a student enrolled in a public school or a charter school. - F. "Student organization" means a group, club, or organization having students as its primary members or participants.
+It includes grade levels, classes, teams, activities, or particular school events.
 A student organization does not have to be an official school organization to come within the terms of this definition.